zk4x/zyx/STYLE.md

 then it is not possible.
 Also adding internal project documentation, for example docs in the beginning of each file explaining what that file does is very usefull.

+## What is a good code?

+Good code is code that is not too rigid.
+That is if I introduce a change, it's not going to require changes in many different parts of the code base.
+Good code enables localized changes and localized bug fixes.
+One of the ways to go in direction of good code is to make communication boundaries between module as succint as possible.
+Simply do not pass much stuff between modules.
+Modules should be about 1000 loc.
+More than that is hard to track, but also less than that is hard to track, because code will be split between too many files.